FAQ:Recording - Troubleshooting

 - Check the Project Sample Rate in Audio Settings Preferences is set to either 44,100 or 48,000 Hz - setting a very high rate might overload the USB bandwidth and cause transmission problems

 - Check the USB cable for tightness at both ends and try using a different cable instead

 - Always use a spare USB port, not a hub

-- Limit USB bandwidth whilst recording by using other USB devices sparingly e.g. simply disconnecting from the internet may help if you use a USB modem for internet access.
+- Limit USB bandwidth whilst recording by using other USB devices sparingly for example simply disconnecting from the Internet may help if you use a USB modem for Internet access.

-- Check for any system warnings (e.g. in Device Manager in Windows) about the Universal Serial Bus Controllers.
+- Check for any system warnings (for example in Device Manager in Windows) about the Universal Serial Bus Controllers.

 - There have been isolated reports that recordings freeze up if they are attempted whilst the unit's RCA cables are connected to an external input such as a home stereo, although concurrent recording and playing through external equipment is implied as being possible.

 Generally, if you find you can record into Audacity without interruption from another source such as a microphone plugged into your computer's microphone port, this implicates the turntable or USB cable.
 To check if other sources record satisfactorily, go to Device Toolbar and change the Recording Device to your inbuilt sound.

 If recordings from sources other than the turntable are also freezing or have dropouts, there could be problems with insufficient computer resources, see above.
 Please see the Managing Computer Resources and Drivers page in the Audacity Wiki for tips on correcting this.

 If you are using "software playthrough", it is also possible that problems with your inbuilt sound device (used to play back your recording whilst you are making it) are disrupting the recording.
 Please look at our list of tips on the Updating Sound Device Drivers Wiki page for help.